-Safflower seed is a great bird seed to offer at your bird feeders.
-It tends to draw in a lot of birds.
+Safflower is a wonderful bird seed to offer at your feeders.
+It draws in a lot of different species.
 It’s also a bitter seed that’s less appealing to squirrels.
 They tend to leave it alone!

-Safflower seed also has a thick shell, making it hard for annoying birds like House Sparrows, Starlings and Grackles to get into.
-So, if you’re getting animals at your bird feeders that you don’t want, safflower seed is worth a try.
+Safflower seed also has a thick shell, making it hard for “pest” birds like House Sparrows, Starlings and Grackles to get into.
+So, if you’re getting rodents and birds at your feeders that you don’t want, safflower seed is worth a try.
 You can find it at any bird store, hardware store, or online.

-Once you put out safflower seed in a feeder, here are birds to keep your eyes peeled for.
+Once you put out safflower seed, here are birds to keep your eyes peeled for.

 Disclaimer: Some links found on this page are Amazon affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.